I'm a Rainbow

 I'm a Rainbow is the ninth studio album (Note: Third studio double album, but fifth double album total.) recorded by American singer-songwriter Donna Summer.
-The album was recorded in 1981 and scheduled to be released on October 5 of that year but was shelved.
+The album was recorded in 1981 and scheduled to be later that year but was shelved.
 It was not released until fifteen years later, on August 20, 1996, by Casablanca and Mercury Records.
 There was no promotion for the album.
 No singles or music videos were released.
 AllMusic gave the album a positive review, naming it her most personal record.

 In 2021, Summer's estate released a remixed version of the album, subtitled "Recovered & Recoloured".
 The new edition is reduced to fifteen tracks (featuring ten songs, some appearing in multiple edits), with each song remixed by contemporary producers and remixers.